 Businesses agree to comply with the Trusted Trader Code of Practice

-Download a full copy of The Dundee Trusted Trader code of practice
+Download a full copy of the Dundee Trusted Trader Terms & Conditions

 Trading Standards will assess whether the applicant is suitable for membership.
 If Trading Standards consider the applicant unsuitable for membership, the applicant will not be admitted to the Scheme.